Flying with Kids: Your Long Flight Essentials Guide

 - If you can arrive at your destination mid-afternoon following a long haul flight with kids, that is gold because then you have time to settle into your accommodation, find food and put everyone to bed on as close to local time as possible.
 Routine is the goal here.

 - Understand that every single person in your family will react differently and that you’re likely in for a few long nights and even longer days.
 A flight from Australia to Europe takes us at least four nights to adjust.
 Breathe.

 - Take it slow in those first few days.
 Long walks, adventure activities, big crowds and fancy restaurants may not be terribly conducive to any form of family harmony.

 When things go wrong – Long-haul Flight Essentials 13

 Unfortunately, just like everyday life at home, things can go wrong when you fly.
 The weather turns bad, flights are delayed or cancelled, bags are lost, and babies and toddlers can scream and throw tantrums at the most inopportune times.
 None of these things are in your control, so my best advice is to prepare well, be patient, take help from others if it’s offered, ignore any glares that come your way (those people are probably not nice to anyone), and breathe slowly and deeply when it all gets too much.
+Plus remember to buy travel insurance.
 The plane trip will end; it’s only a small part of your journey and you and your family will find that sweet spot sooner than you think.
 (Did I say just breathe?)

 And that’s it.
 Easy, right?
 Long-haul flights with kids might seem daunting and stressful and chaotic and insurmountable, but it is absolutely, totally, utterly worth it.
 For the sake of a few travelling hours, the trip with your children will create memories and moments they will carry with them for the rest of their life.
 They will thank you.
 I promise.